valerie-makes/use-dom-id/README.md

 # use-dom-id

-`use-dom-id` is a React Hook that generates unique IDs for DOM elements.
+`use-dom-id` is a dependency-free React Hook that generates unique IDs for DOM elements.
 It is compatible with both server-side and client-side rendering, including SSR with client-side hydration.
 It is particularly useful for HTML forms, where unique IDs are required for labels.
 It can also be used for other purposes, such as SVG definitions.

 ## Usage